NourSN2004/English-French-Translator/README.md

 ## Acknowledgments
 - Developed as part of the **EECE 490: Introduction to Machine Learning** course.
-- The dataset used for translation tasks was sourced from public English-French sentence pairs.
+- The dataset used for translation tasks was sourced from public English-French sentence pairs given by Professor Ammar Mohanna.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for details.